Fan Buyer's Guide

 Fans spin and cool... simple, right?
 Actually, electronic components are never that simple.
 When it comes to purchasing the correct fan, you have to look at all the specifications such as size, speed and control in order to make the right choice for your application.

 Sleeve bearing fans are also very common.
 They use lubricated sleeve surfaces which can be self-lubricating and require little maintenance.
-Although they are generally less expensive, they are also known to be less reliable long-term and do not perform as well as ball bearing fans in higher temperatures.
+Although they are typically less expensive, they are also known to be less reliable long-term and do not perform as well as ball bearing fans in higher temperatures.

 There are more considerations to take note of such as agency approvals and noise levels, but those are fairly straightforward.
 If your purposes require certain approvals, please make sure they are marked so.

-Fan Guards and Accessories
+Fan Guards and other Accessories

 Fan Power Cords